emuskardin/CatIO-MBD-Framework/README.md

 Basic documentation with use examples is shown in this readme.

 ## Instalation
 Ensurea that you have necessary libraries set up in the lib/ folder.
 Those are picomus, acts, and atms.
+Contact me if you need more details and help.

 # Interaction with FMIs
 FMI can either be standard test benches of form